Belgian Endive

 Health Benefits

-- High in inulin, a prebiotic fiber that supports beneficial gut bacteria and digestive health
+- Contains inulin, a prebiotic fiber that promotes digestive health and beneficial gut bacteria

 Buying Guide